Kyle Bass: Trump administration

 A ProPublica story describes Bass as a friend of Tommy Hicks Jr., a private investor who was a hunting buddy to Donald Trump Jr. and had further ties to the Trump administration.
 According to the investigative story on improper links between Hicks and the Trump administration, Hicks had obtained a meeting with Bass with high-level officials at an inter-agency meeting at the Treasury Department to air views on China.
 This meeting was when Bass held a large short position in the Chinese currency.

 China

-On February 8, 2020, he quarreled with the belligerent wolf warrior and editor-in-chief of the CCP-owned tabloid Global Times.
+On February 8, 2020, Bass had a Twitter disagreement with Hu Xijin; editor of Chinese newspaper Global Times.
 He tweeted that the "Chinese virus," a reference to SARS-CoV-2, should "rampage through the ranks of the GT and the rest of the communist party."
 Hu Xijin's editor-in-chief said he had an "anti-human tendency" and ordinary CCP members "are ordinary citizens, fathers, husbands, wives, daughters."
 Bass later deleted the tweet but doubled down when Hu suggested he apologize.